1976–77 NHL season: Regular season

 The previous season saw the Montreal Canadiens set new records in wins and points.
 Both of those records were broken again by the Canadiens this season as, with the highest points percentage in post-expansion NHL history (.825), they had 60 wins and 132 points.
 Their home record was 33 wins, 1 loss, and 6 ties.
-Scoring two hundred goals more than they allowed, the Canadiens were a full 20 points ahead of the second-place Philadelphia Flyers.
+Scoring 216 more goals than they allowed, the Canadiens were a full 20 points ahead of the second-place Philadelphia Flyers.
 The Flyers, however, were swept in four straight games by the third-place Boston Bruins in the semi-finals.
 The Bruins were in turn swept by the Canadiens in four straight in the finals.

-On February 2, 1977, Toronto Maple Leafs defenceman Ian Turnbull became the first player in NHL history to score five goals on five shots.
+On February 2, 1977, during a game against the Detroit Red Wings, Toronto Maple Leafs defenceman Ian Turnbull became the first player in NHL history to score five goals on five shots.